 This course focuses on performing the mathematical calculations routinely used in laboratory settings.
 You will explore the concepts of quality control and quality assurance in the laboratory.
-You will review regulatory compliance requirements and certification and continuing education programs.

 Corequisite(s): 513-110 Basic Lab Skills

 513-114 Urinalysis

 This course prepares you to perform a complete urinalysis which includes physical, chemical, and microscopic analysis.
 You will explore renal physiology and correlate urinalysis results with clinical conditions.